Tag Archives: Project 52

 White flowering tree in spring

-Yes, I admit it, I love Pinterest.
+Yes, I admit it, I love Pinterest and this Baked Onion Ring recipe was one of the first to get me hooked.
 Maybe because I’m such a visual person.
 Half the time I search Google by Google images, so why didn’t I think of Pinterest?
 I have a Favorite Foods (surprised, not) board that I’m going to have to divide into sub categories pretty soon.

 Below is my rendition of the Low Fat Baked Onion Rings.
 I had my doubts that oven backed rings would be crunchy.
 Not only did I like them, but so did every one else.
 They were soooooo good.
 Thanks to Skinnytaste.com for posting them originally